liuzhaoguo/FreeROI/doc/user_manual/toolkit.rst

 #.
 Intersection
    An image could be masked by another image using intersection tool.

-   The `mask` image is selected as one of the loaded image, and binarized after thresholding with the lower-bound value for display.
+   The "mask" image is selected as one of the loaded image, and binarized after thresholding with the lower-bound value for display.

 #.
 Local Maxima Detection